- believe that everyone has a right to communicate

 Remember, talking to a child with their system validates their means of communication and gives the partner a good perspective on what the child is facing.

 - It takes time to get good at this.
 We’re speaking pidgin AAC until we get fluent, so just keep at it.
 Give yourself permission to be halting at first.
 Keep at it and the fluency will come.

 - It helps to start small.
 If the communication aid, SGD, or app is complex, don’t try to tackle everything at once.
 Get comfortable with modeling using the main pages or screens first, then move onto other places where vocabulary is stored.

 - Along those lines, it helps to start off by modeling only familiar concepts.
-This makes it a bit easier to develop a smooth motor pattern for saying those words so that you can move from hunt-&-peck to slide-&-glide.
+This makes it a bit easier to develop a smooth motor pattern for saying those words so that you can move from hunt-and-peck to slide-and-glide.